 Blind climber Erik Weihenmayer, climbs Eldorado Canyon’s The Naked Edge to benefit the Access Fund in this incredibly inspiring video. (via Colorado MoJo, Prana)

 Interesting video from TED showing how lessons learned in rock climbing apply to daily life.

 From Brian Solano‘s The Players, here’s a nicely shot sequence of Alex Puccio on Trice (v12) at Flagstaff Mountain in Boulder, Colorado.
-Alex Puccio – Trice V12 from Brian Solano on Vimeo.
+The Players – Alex Puccio sends Trice (v12) from BS Productions on Vimeo.

 Excellent footage of Alex Honnold climbing in Tuolumne Meadows shot by Tim Kemple.
 Honnold in Tuolumne from Tim Kemple on Vimeo.